Skip Navigation

 Ontario’s EPA is the principal legislation dealing with land contamination in that province.
 Where accidental spills or discharges of contaminants occur, the persons in control are obligated under the EPA to notify government agencies “forthwith” and to do everything practicable to clean up major spills and restore the natural environment.
 Pursuant to section 99 of the EPA, persons suffering loss or damage from a spill are entitled to compensation from the persons in control of the substances spilled without having to establish a duty of care, foreseeability, intent or fault.
 If the government incurs clean-up costs, it is able to recover these costs from the past or current owners and persons in control of the substances spilled.
 The EPA gives the power to the government to issue orders against and recover costs of the remediation from current or former owners or persons who are or were in control of the property, even in circumstances where that owner or person is not responsible for the contamination.
 Directors and officers are specifically obligated to exercise “reasonable care” to prevent their corporations from causing or permitting the discharge of contaminants into the environment.

-The “record of site condition” (RSC) part of the EPA, Ontario Regulation 153/04, and certain related brownfields legislation in Ontario establish a voluntary remediation certification system for contaminated land.
-This involves filing an RSC when acceptable soil and groundwater standards are met and allows lenders, bankruptcy trustees and other fiduciaries to deal with contaminated land without assuming liability for historical environmental conditions.
-Landowners who complete an environmental site assessment or remediation of a property in accordance with the requirements of the EPA and file an RSC with the Ministry of Environment, Conservation and Parks (MECP), obtain protection from EPA environmental orders with respect to historic contamination.
+The “record of site condition” (RSC) part of the EPA, Ontario Regulation 153/04, and certain related brownfields legislation in Ontario establish a remediation certification system for contaminated land.
+Generally, an RSC is required before a person can change the use of a property from a less sensitive use (i.e., industrial, commercial or community property use), which is more likely to have resulted in contaminants being present, to a more sensitive use (i.e., residential, parkland, institutional or agricultural or other property use).
+RSCs can also be filed voluntarily, with some exceptions.
+Landowners who complete an environmental site assessment or remediation of a property in accordance with the requirements of the EPA, establish that their property meets acceptable soil and groundwater standards, and file an RSC with the Ministry of Environment, Conservation and Parks (MECP), obtain protection from EPA orders with respect to historical contamination — an outcome that is not only advantageous to them but also benefits their lenders, bankruptcy trustees and other fiduciaries.
 The RSC soil and groundwater standards vary depending upon the nature of the land use and the potability of the groundwater, among other things.

 3.1.4 - Quebec